nodejs/abi-stable-node/napi_module_registration.md

 As with any other module, functions are exported by either adding them to the exports or module objects passed to the Init method.

-For example, to add the method 'hello' as a function so that can be called as a method provided by the addon:
+For example, to add the method 'hello' as a function so that it can be called as a method provided by the addon:

 ```C
 void Init(napi_env env, napi_value exports, napi_value module, void* priv) {